yesworkflow-org/yw-prototypes/README.md

 Overview
 --------

 YesWorkflow aims to provide a number of the benefits of using a scientific workflow management system without having to rewrite scripts and other scientific sofware.
-Rather than reimplementing code so that it can be executed and managed by a workflow engine, a YesWorkflow user simply adds special comments to existing scripts.
+Rather than reimplementing code so that it can be executed and managed by a workflow engine, a YesWorkflow user simply adds special YesWorkflow (YW) comments to existing scripts.
 These comments declare how data is used and results produced, step by step, by the script.
-The YesWorkflow tools interpret these comments and produce graphical output that reveals the stages of computation and the flow of data in the script.
+The YesWorkflow tools interpret the YW comments and produce graphical output that reveals the stages of computation and the flow of data in the script.

+##### Example YesWorkflow output

-The image below was produced by YesWorkflow using the comments added to a conventional (non-dataflow oriented) python script:
+The image below was produced by YesWorkflow using the YW comments added to a conventional (non-dataflow oriented) python script ([example.py](https://github.com/yesworkflow-org/yw-prototypes/blob/master/src/main/resources/example.py "example.py")):

 ![example](https://cloud.githubusercontent.com/assets/3218259/5593909/93fc7f1c-91e3-11e4-8370-aebcf1341d36.png)

 The green blocks represent stages in the computation performed by the script.
 The labels on arrows name the input, intermediate, and final data products of the script.

-This README briefly summarizes for developers and users how to get started with YesWorkflow.

-Instructions for developers
----------------------------
+##### Introduction to YesWorkflow comments

+The [example.py](https://github.com/yesworkflow-org/yw-prototypes/blob/master/src/main/resources/example.py "example.py") script includes YesWorkflow comments that precede the `main` function and declare the inputs and outputs to the script as a whole:

+    ## @begin main
+    #  @in LandWaterMask_Global_CRUNCEP.nc @as input_mask_file
+    #  @in NEE_first_year.nc @as input_data_file
+    #  @out result_simple.pdf @as result_NEE_pdf

+Each YesWorkflow (YW) comment is identified by a keyword that begins with the '`@`' symbol.
+A `@begin` comment declares the beginning of the script or of a block of computation within the script.
+Each `@begin` tag is paired with a `@end` later in the script, and together these tags delimit the code annotated by other YW comments found in that block.
+The script `example.py` ends with this YW comment:

+    ## @end main

+The script inputs (`input_data_file` and `input_mask_file`) and outputs (`result_NEE_pdf`) appear in the diagram produced by YesWorkflow because they are declared using `@in` and `@out` comments shown above.
+The text following the `@as` keyword in each of these comments provides an alias for the actual value or variable (the term immediately following the `@in` or `@out` keyword) that represents that input or output in the script.
+It is the alias that is displayed in YesWorkflow results and that is used to infer how data flows through the script.

+For example, `example.py` includes YW comments annotating a block of code performing the `fetch_mask` operation (represented as a green box in the diagram above):

+    ## @begin fetch_mask
+    #  @in "LandWaterMask_Global_CRUNCEP.nc" @as input_mask_file
+    #  @out mask @as land_water_mask

+    g = netCDF4.Dataset(db_pth+'land_water_mask/LandWaterMask_Global_CRUNCEP.nc', 'r')
+    mask=g.variables['land_water_mask']
+    mask = mask[:].swapaxes(0,1)

+    ## @end fetch_mask

+Note that in diagrame the arrow labeled `input_mask_file` is connected to the `fetch_mask` block because the alias for the `@in` comment for `fetch_mask` matches the alias for an `@in` comment on the encompassing `main` block.
+The alias in both cases is `input_mask_file`.
+Note also that the `@out` comment for `fetch_mask` declares the  name of the variable (`mask`) used to store the mask in the code, but also provides an alias ('`land_water_mask`') that is displayed in the graphical output of YesWorkflow.
+This aliasmatches the alias on an `@in` comment of the downstream `standardize_with_mask` block, and YesWorkflow draws an arrow in diagram accordingly.

+YesWorkflow comments of the kind discussed here can be added to any script to highlight how data is processed by that script.

+##### Getting started with YesWorkflow

+The remainder of this README provides instructions for getting started with YesWorkflow, either as a user or as a developer.
 There currently are two YesWorkflow prototypes in this repository.
 A python implementation can be found in `src/resources/main/python`.
 A  README.txt in that directory provides further information and instructions.
 The remainder of this file pertains to the Java implementation.

+Instructions for developers
+---------------------------

 #### JDK and Maven configuration